 Elizabeth Beverly, PhD

-PI, Ohio Cardiovascular Health Collaborative (Cardi-OH) Ohio University
+Site Principal Investigator, Ohio Cardiovascular and Diabetes Health Collaborative (Cardi-OH)

 Ohio University Heritage College of Osteopathic Medicine